CyberFlameGO/svnpython/Doc/library/json.rst

    object decoded and its return value will be used in place of the given :class:`dict`.
 This can be used to provide custom deserializations (e.g. to support JSON-RPC class hinting).

-   *object_pairs_hook*, if specified will be called with the result of every JSON object decoded with an ordered list of pairs.
-The return value of *object_pairs_hook* will be used instead of the :class:`dict`.
-This feature can be used to implement custom decoders that rely on the order that the key and value pairs are decoded (for example, :func:`collections.OrderedDict` will remember the order of insertion).
-If *object_hook* is also defined, the *object_pairs_hook* takes priority.

-   .. versionchanged:: 2.7
-      Added support for *object_pairs_hook*.

    *parse_float*, if specified, will be called with the string of every JSON float to be decoded.
 By default, this is equivalent to ``float(num_str)``.